Conversion Rate Optimization Stats to Fuel Your Blog Strategy

 Importance of Blog Design

-An aesthetically pleasing and functional design can significantly influence how long a visitor stays on your blog, and whether they choose to interact further.
+An aesthetically pleasing and functional design can greatly influence how long a visitor stays on your blog, and whether they choose to interact further.

 Design Elements that Matter: